greenelab/deep-review/manuscript.md

 We anticipate that these steps will be replaced by deep learning, which will infer features simply by its ability to optimize a complex model against data.

+### Neuroscience

+Artificial neural networks were originally conceived as a model for computation in the brain [@1HVDhhwpK].
+Although deep neural networks have evolved to become a workhorse across many fields, there is still a strong connection between deep networks and the study of the brain.
+The rich parallel history of artificial neural networks in computer science and neuroscience is reviewed in [@WNE8N7Cp; @Exe9wdYF; @Oc2wJ1JO].

+Convolutional neural networks were originally conceived as faithful models of visual information processing in the primate visual system, and are still considered so [@EGwetrwp].
+The activations of hidden units in consecutive layers of deep convolutional networks have been found to parallel the activity of neurons in consecutive brain regions involved in processing visual scenes.
+Such models of neural computation are called "encoding" models, as they predict how the nervous system might encode sensory information in the world.

+Even when they are not directly modeling biological neurons, deep networks have been a useful computational tool in neuroscience.
+They have been developed as statistical time series models of neural activity in the brain.
+And in contrast to the encoding models described earlier, these models are used for decoding neural activity, for instance in brain machine interfaces [@1E5vZzUF2].
+They have been crucial to the field of connectomics, which is concerned with mapping the connectivity of biological neural networks in the brain.
+In connectomics, deep networks are used to segment the shapes of individual neurons and to infer their connectivity from 3D electron microscopic images [@1bJ0G7FE], and they have been also been used to infer causal connectivity from optical measurement and perturbation of neural activity [@JaDImylU].

+It is an exciting time for neuroscience.
+Recent rapid progress in deep networks continues to inspire new machine learning based models of brain computation [@WNE8N7Cp].
+And neuroscience continues to inspire new models of artificial intelligence [@Oc2wJ1JO].

 ## The impact of deep learning in treating disease and developing new treatments

 Given the need to make better, faster interventions at the point of care -- incorporating the complex calculus of a patients symptoms, diagnostics, and life history -- there have been many attempts to apply deep learning to patient treatment.